CHOCOLATE MAKERS OFTEN USE TERMS THAT MAY BE A LITTLE CONFUSING.

 This is used interchangeably with Cocoa.
 In Latin America where PASCHA sources its chocolate the Cacao is what the farmers refer to.
 The word cocoa is really just a translation of cacao.

-Cocoa Butter: The cocoa mass is made up of natural fat and cocoa powder, which can be separated.
-By separating them they can be combined in different proportions to create different flavors and consistencies of chocolate.
-Cocoa butter is therefore nothing to do with butter but is the naturally occuring fat from the cocoa bean.
+The cocoa mass is made up of natural fat and cocoa powder, which can be separated.
+By separating them they can be combined in different proportions to create different flavours and consistencies of chocolate.
+Cocoa butter is therefore nothing to do with butter but is the naturally occurring fat from the cocoa bean.
 This fat is a polyunsaturated fat primarily made up of Oleic acid—the main fat found in olive oil.

-Cocoa Powder: The unsweetend powder residue left from the cocoa liquor after separating the cocoa butter.
+The unsweetened powder residue left from the cocoa liquor after separating the cocoa butter.

-Nibs: When a cocoa bean has been roasted and de-shelled, the cocoa inside crumbles very easily into small pieces of bean—these are referred to as nibs.
+When a cocoa bean has been roasted and de-shelled, the cocoa inside crumbles very easily into small pieces of bean—these are referred to as nibs.